atbaker/speck/README.md

 **Speck is an open-source, privacy-first local AI agent application.**

+What makes Speck different?

+- Speck is focused on non-research agent use cases
+- Speck tightly integrates with the user’s email inbox
+- Speck comes with built-in functions and the ability for users to record new ones
+- Speck is open source, privacy-first, and runs 100% locally

 Speck is currently a proof of concept.
 Speck will change a lot as it moves towards an MVP release, targeted for fall 2024.

-**You can still download, install, and try Speck yourself, however.** Here's what the Speck proof of concept can do:
+**You can still download and install Speck to try it yourself today.** Here's what the Speck proof of concept can do:

 - Install and run entirely locally on your macOS or Windows device
-- Download and configure a locally-running LLM to use for inference (using [Llamafile](https://github.com/Mozilla-Ocho/llamafile))
+- Download and configure a locally-running LLM (run with [Llamafile](https://github.com/Mozilla-Ocho/llamafile))
-- Connect your Gmail inbox via Google OAuth
+- Connect to your Gmail inbox via Google OAuth and a browser extension augmenting the Gmail UI
 - Sync a local copy of your inbox and analyze it using the LLM
-- Augment the Gmail web UI with additional information and capabilities
 - Generate a one-sentence summary for each email in your inbox
 - Identify and surface to the user relevant "Speck Functions" — Speck's agent capabilities — based on the the contents of your emails
-- Execute a Speck Function using arguments Speck identified and locally-running browser automation toolchain
+- Execute a Speck Function using arguments Speck identified, running in a local browser automation toolchain

 Speck currently contains just a single prototype Speck Function, called "[USPS hold mail](https://github.com/atbaker/speck/blob/f597bedef796e55fd37f6befe851e8e1eff0a6bd/speck-server/speck/library/usps_hold_mail.py#L9)".
 If Speck determines the user will be away from home soon, it will offer to [hold their mail with USPS](https://www.usps.com/manage/hold-mail.htm) for the duration of their trip.

-**Follow the [Quickstart](#quickstart) instructions to install Speck on your machine and try it for yourself.** All the capabilities listed above should work, though the final step where Speck interacts with usps.com requires some additional configuration — reach out to me if you'd like to experience that feature.
+**Follow the [Quickstart](#quickstart) instructions to install Speck on your machine and try it for yourself.** All the capabilities listed above should work, though the final step where Speck interacts with usps.com requires some additional configuration — reach out to me if you'd like to try that feature.

 Hit a snag in these instructions?
 Or maybe you have questions or thoughts?
 [Either way, I'd love to chat — please reach out!](https://www.linkedin.com/in/andrewtorkbaker/)